enaix/flextruder/README.md

 Floating extruder upgrade for Anycubic i3 mega (Titan) with rigid design

+## Mk1 prototype issues

+*I accidentally nuked my power supply while installing this upgrade*, so there is no release yet.
+If you are going to test it right away, be extra careful with the extruder cord (I tried to extend it by soldering in wires, perhaps it shortsd)

 ## Required components

 * Anycubic i3 mega-s (Titan extruder)